 Electromyography (EMG) signals play an important role in biomedical applications, including prosthetic limb control, rehabilitation robotics, and human-computer interaction.
-Intensive development is required to advance the intelligence of the control methods used in these systems [1,2].
+Substantial development is required to enhance the intelligence of control methods in these systems [1,2].
 Accurate and efficient classification of EMG signals is crucial for translating muscle activity into meaningful commands for assistive devices.
 Neural Networks (NNs) play a main role in recognition and classification tasks; several neural network architectures have shown effectiveness.
 Some NN models show their effectiveness in EMG signal classification [3-6].

 Convolutional Neural Networks (CNNs) are suited for extracting spatial features from EMG signals by treating the one immersion sequence (time series data) to capture both local and global patterns in muscle activity.
-They might require larger datasets for training and could be sensitive to variations in signal quality.
+They may require larger datasets for training and can be sensitive to variations in signal quality.